 Veryan is engaged in commercial operations selling its products in the UK and other European countries.
 Veryan is also engaged in research and development in the vascular device field, with activities ranging from early stage development, through to clinical trials and regulatory approval.

-This strategy applies to Veryan Medical Limited and Veryan Holdings Limited, and it is regarded that this publication complies with the duty under paragraphs 16 and 19 of Schedule 19 to the Finance Act 2016.
-In this report, references to “Veryan” or “the Company” are references to both Veryan Medical Limited and Veryan Holdings Limited.
+This strategy applies to Veryan Medical Limited, Veryan Holdings Limited, and Otsuka Medical Devices UK Limited, and it is regarded that this publication complies with the duty under paragraphs 16 and 19 of Schedule 19 to the Finance Act 2016.
+In this report, references to “Veryan” or “the Company” are references to Veryan Medical Limited, Veryan Holdings Limited, and Otsuka Medical Devices UK Limited.

 Veryan’s tax strategy and policy comprises four key components: